-Smell: 18 / 20.
-Slightly Burnt Toffee, Honey and Shortbread with Vanilla, a touch of Heather and a generous load of Sherry.
+Smell: Burnt Toffee, Honey and Shortbread with Vanilla, a touch of Heather and a generous load of Sherry.

 Taste: Honey and Vanilla here as well, with Sherry, Apple and some warming Spice.

 Value for Money: Should be available for somewhere between £35 and £40.

-Overall: 44.5 / 50.
-All together a very fine dram and while you may find a better GlenDronach on the market, you won’t get it for this price.
-Quite simply a great dram for the price.
+All together a very fine dram and while you may find a better GlenDronach on the market, it will come at a price.
+Quite simply this is a great dram at a great price.